Bringing Restaurant-Style Cooking to the Redzepi Home Kitchen

 “From the beginning,” he replied.
 “You know this is my place, right?”
 She blushed, went back to work, and replayed the conversation in her head throughout that evening.
 A month later at a staff party, he threw a piece of bread at her from across the room.
 The rest is history, she says.

 Influenced by her nomadic childhood, her cooking style is eclectic—she’s a fan of big flavor and light ingredients, and not averse to experimenting with whatever her husband brings home.
-“I love playing around with things like chicken-wing garum and different
+“I love playing around with things like chicken-wing garum and different ferments—they make everything taste so delicious and satisfying.”

 She does all this from the Redzepi household’s warm, lived-in kitchen, with its wooden countertops, fireplace, brass sink, and exposed beams.
 And although her newfound fame has made her an instant celebrity, the guests who have been at their home have always known that Redzepi is much, much more than the wife of a great chef.